SkyLined/BugId/README.md

 cBugId.py
 ---------
-You can integrate BugId with your own python prooject by putting it in a sub-folder (e.g. "BugId") of your project and importing the cBugId class:
+You can integrate BugId with your own python project by putting it in a sub-folder (e.g. "BugId") of your project and importing the `cBugId` class:

     from BugId import cBugId;